Fraunces Tavern: The Birch Trials

+Evacuation Day Banquet in New York

+On November 25, 1783, New York Governor George Clinton hosted a celebration at Fraunces Tavern in honor of General George Washington and his officers with over one hundred guests in attendance.
+A series of thirteen toasts were given to honor the United States of America, her allies, those who had given their life, and her armies.

 Washington's farewell to his officers

-British troops evacuated New York on November 25, 1783.
-The tavern hosted an elaborate "turtle feast" dinner on December 4, 1783 in the building's Long Room for General George Washington, during which he bade farewell to his officers of the Continental Army.
-"With a heart full of love and gratitude, I now take leave of you.
+On December 4, 1783, nine days after British troops had evacuated New York on November 25, 1783, the tavern hosted General George Washington and his officers, in the building's Long Room, where he bade farewell to his officers of the Continental Army by saying "[w]ith a heart full of love and gratitude, I now take leave of you.
 I most devoutly wish that your latter days may be as prosperous and happy as your former ones have been glorious and honorable."
-He then took each of his officers by the hand for a personal word.
+After his farewell, he took each one of his officers by the hand for a personal word.
+General Henry Knox, Thomas Paine, Baron von Steuben and Alexander McDougall were among those present at Washington's farewell dinner, and is described both in contemporaneous newspapers and later in the memoir of Colonel Benjamin Tallmadge, who was also in attendance.

 Post-Revolution

 In January 1785, New York City became the seat of the Confederation Congress, the nation's central government under the "Articles of Confederation and Perpetual Union."
-The departments of Foreign Affairs, Finance and War had their offices at Fraunces Tavern.
+The departments of Foreign Affairs and War, and offices of the Board of Treasury, or Finance, had their offices at Fraunces Tavern from 1775-1788.

 With the ratification of the United States Constitution in March 1789, the Confederation Congress's departments became federal departments, and New York City became the first official national capital.
 The inauguration of George Washington as first President of the United States took place in April 1789.
-Under the July 1789 Residence Act, Congress moved the national capital to Philadelphia, Pennsylvania for a 10-year period, while the permanent national capital was under construction in what is now Washington, D.C.
+Under the July 1789 Residence Act, Congress moved the national capital to Philadelphia, Pennsylvania for a 10-year period while the permanent national capital was under construction in what is now Washington, D.C.
 The federal departments vacated their offices in the building and moved to Philadelphia in 1790.